tomparys/bilingual-reader/README.md

 To turn chapter, just swipe left or right.

-If you have opened two eBooks containing the same book in different languages (or one ebook that contains parallel texts [see section below]), you can activate the parallel reading function by selecting `Enable parallel reading` resp. `Enable Parallel Texts` in the menu.
+If you have opened two eBooks containing the same book in different languages (or one ebook that contains parallel texts [see section below]), you can activate the parallel reading function by selecting `Enable parallel reading` resp. `Enable parallel texts` in the menu.
 The two book panels on the screen will be synchronized: when you turn chapter in one of the two panels, the other will be updated as well.

 To close one of the panels, just tap the small semi-transparent square in the upper right corner.